core-wg/core-target-attr/draft-ietf-core-target-attr.md

 Web Links can have target attributes, the names of which are not generally coordinated by the Web Linking specification (Section 2.2 of RFC 8288).
-This short note introduces an IANA registry for coordinating names of target attributes when used in Constrained RESTful Environments.
+This document introduces an IANA registry for coordinating names of target attributes when used in Constrained RESTful Environments.
 It updates the RD Parameters Registry of RFC 9176 to coordinate with this registry.